Oghma-Infinium/Fahluaan/README.md

  2. **Improved Alternate Conversation Camera**: Can be safely enabled/disabled mid-save.
 Enabled by default.
  3. **QuickLoot RE - Disable in Combat**: A custom `.toml` config that disables QuickLoot RE from popping up while in combat.
 Enabled by default.
  4. **DWC Player Werewolf Replacer**: Textures for the player's werewolf model, reinstall the mod to choose the ones that best fit your taste.
+ 5. **No Survival Camera Effects**: Disables the image space effects of Survival Mode.
+Disabled by default.
- 5. **Fahluaan - Arachnophobia Patch**: Disables many spiders and other potentially triggering creatures throughout the game.
+ 6. **Fahluaan - Arachnophobia Patch**: Disables many spiders and other potentially triggering creatures throughout the game.
 Load below Synthesis patches.
- 6. **Yet Another Music Merge - Content Creator Version and Music Patches for Content Creators**: If this is relevant to you, you should probably enable this.
+ 7. **Yet Another Music Merge - Content Creator Version and Music Patches for Content Creators**: If this is relevant to you, you should probably enable this.
- 7. **Dark Souls Undressed and NeverNude Body**: Enable these two mods in order to disable any nudity in the list.
+ 8. **Dark Souls Undressed and NeverNude Body**: Enable these two mods in order to disable any nudity in the list.

  ### Performance

- Supported performance options for Fahluaan.
+ Supported performance options for Fahluaan, more information is written in the notes in MO2.

 ## Playing the List